 Everybody wants to achieve better productivity in the workplace.
 You’ve probably tried all sorts of tricks to be more productive, from the Pomodoro technique to playing classical music.
 But have you tried something as simple as putting a plant on your desk?

-There’s a huge amount of evidence that bringing nature into the office in the form of living plants can increase workplace efficiency and boost productivity.
-It may sound like a wild claim, but this theory is backed up by science.
+There’s a huge amount of evidence that bringing nature into the office in the form of living indoor plants can increase workplace satisfaction and boost productivity of office workers.
+The fact that plants increase productivity may sound like a wild claim, but this theory is backed up by science.

 A recent study by leading health and building experts found that cognitive function doubled for participants in an “enhanced green environment”.
 In particular, crisis response, information use, and strategy scores increased dramatically.

-And it seems that employees working in a green office are not only more productive but they have better problem solving skills and are more creative too.
-Last year Amazon opened three huge dome greenhouses at their Seattle headquarters to give employees more access to nature and to inspire creativity.
+Last year, in fact, Amazon opened three huge dome greenhouses at their Seattle headquarters to give employees more access to nature and to inspire creativity.

 Stressed and unhappy employees are unlikely to reach optimal levels of productivity.
-A global study of over 22,000 employees found that employees with high stress levels were less productive and less engaged at work.
+A global study of over 22,000 employees found that employees with high-stress levels were less productive and less engaged at work.